Welcome to the

 We are always looking for new volunteers to help with a wide variety of tasks. if you are ken let us know.

-Latest News & Articles
+Latest News

 Kiwi Survey

 The survey the extent of kiwi movement now that large areas in the ranges are actively under pest control by wonderful teams of volunteers and landowners.
-Where are the birds now, e they breeding successfully?
+Where are the birds now, and are they breeding successfully?
 What is the population now?
 Are we doing everything we can to keep them safe?
 Read more..

 Read more..